alastorid/bobo/README.md

 So TOH gives 棞 highest priority.
 If you want to type 面, use TJ instead.

-__Update 1: Now you can use TOH for 面 since we virtually never use 棞 in real life  __
+__Update 1: Now you can use TOH for 面 since it's hard to find 棞 in real life  __